Shattering the Myths: "National Drug & Alcohol Facts Week"

 - There are more overdose related deaths with prescription pain relievers than from heroin and cocaine combined.

-Retrieved from NIDA - Drugs: Shatter the Myths
+Retrieved from NIDA - Drugs: Shatter the Myths in 2020.

 To learn more about National Drug & Alcohol Facts Week or for other information on substance use, check out the National Institute on Drug Abuse and the following resources: